Skip to main content

 Fitting-out from a lined sailaway with some fit-out completed?

 If fitting-out a boat from a professionally-built sailaway with some ft-out completed (e.g. a bathroom or galley), then the boat has to conform to the Recreational Craft Regulations (RCR) when put into service sold or tranferred.
-We can assist with conformity to the RCR for a self-fit-out boat.
+We can assist with conformity to the RCR for a self-fit-out boat, through the required Post Construction Assessment (PCA) route.

 The sailaway with some fit-out completed must be supplied with a Declaration of Conformity to the Recreational Craft Regulations (RCR).
 The Declaration has to be to Annex IV of the RCR and not Annex III.